 Pay-per-share: This method offers instant payout for each share that is solved by a miner.
 Payment is made from the pool’s balance and a miner can withdraw his or her money immediately.
 This method offers low risk for miners and transfers a large amount of the risk to the pool’s operator.

 Proportional: This method allows miners to earn shares until the pool finds a block (which is basically the end of the mining round).
 After that, each user gets a set number of shares within the round, based on a specific formula.

 Bitcoin pooled mining: This is known as a “slush system” because older shares from the beginning of a block are given less weight than more recent shares.
 This method minimizes the risk of cheating the mining pool system by switching pools during a round for maximized profit.

 This isn’t a complete list of methods, but it shows that before joining a pool, it’s important to do a little research on the payout method used.
 Ask a few questions, such as how do they calculate payments?
 What is the method they use?
 And how long has the pool been in existence?
 Getting answers to these questions will help you better understand the best option for your situation.

 Key takeaway: More people are mining for bitcoins, and the mining is getting more difficult.
-It’s harder today than several years ago to uncover the “gold.”
+It’s harder today than several years ago to uncover the “gold” because as more people get involved the bitcoin difficulty rises.
 Mining pools make the task easier by allowing miners to pool their resources for greater efficiency.